Refalm/QDVisitorReception/Readme.md

 For extra security, use password protection with the ```.htaccess``` file on the ```reception``` directory, which is described here: http://www.htaccesstools.com/articles/password-protection/

+#### Logo
+In ```configuration.php``` you can set the name of the logo you wish to replace the placeholder with.
+You'll have to name, create, and insert the logo yourself in the public folder.

+As a guideline, the height shouldn't be higher than 220 pixels, no wider than 100 pixels, and the background should be transparent.

 ## Contributing
 Just make some pull request and I'll probably hit the "Merge" button.